ProjectEvergreen/greenwood/www/pages/plugins/index.md

 ### API
 Each plugin type requires two properties.
 - `type`: Used for configuring the plugin type for usage within Greenwood.
 Can be one of value: 'index' or 'webpack'
 - `provider`: A function that will be invoked by Greenwood during the build, determined by the `type`.
-Can accept  a `compilation` param the provides read only access to parts of Greenwood's state and configuration that can be used by a plugin.
+Can accept  a `compilation` param that provides read-only access to parts of Greenwood's state and configuration that can be used by a plugin.

 Here is an example of creating a plugin in a _greenwood.config.js_.
 ```render javascript